open-force/qr-to-lead/conference-use.md

 4. On your device, launch the Salesforce mobile app and scan a vCard QR code using the app.

-5. Verify the lead has been created in Salesforce.
+5. Verify the lead has been created in Salesforce and data landed where you expected.

-6. Verify that your QR-to-Lead user is not able to see other objects, reports, etc. See [#4](https://github.com/open-force/qr-to-lead/issues/4) for more info.
+6. In the mobile app, verify that your QR-to-Lead user is not able to see other objects, reports, etc. See [#4](https://github.com/open-force/qr-to-lead/issues/4) for more info.

 7. Create your users in the org with the `QR-to-Lead` profile.
 Don't send their welcome emails just yet!